BalloonBox-Inc/near-oracle-algorithm/README.md

 ## This Repo

-This GitHub repo contains the codebase of the NEARoracle credit score algorithm.
-The code features 2 validators, 3 API integrations, 10 score metrics, and 25+ functions to calculate users' credit scores.
-The front end of the NEARoracle DApp, after fetching the user's data, passes it to the algorithm to execute and return a score.
-The Rust smart contract is stored at the [NEARoracle-Oracle](https://github.com/BalloonBox-Inc/NEARoracle-Contract) repo.
+This GitHub repo contains the codebase of the NearOracle credit score algorithm.
+The code features 3 validators, 4 API integrations, 12 score metrics, and 25+ functions to calculate users' credit scores.
+The front end of the NearOracle DApp, after fetching the user's data, passes it to the algorithm to execute and return a score.
+The Rust smart contract is stored at the [near-oracle-contract](https://github.com/BalloonBox-Inc/near-oracle-contract) repo.

 ## Execute Locally